alexk99/the_router/bras/bras_howto_eng.md

 	sent: 3, recv: 3 (100%), lost: 0 (0%)
 	round-trip min/avg/max = 0.279/0.445/0.557

 ## 4.4.
-Starting KNI interfaces and Quagga integration
+KNI interfaces and FRR/Quagga integration

-Detailed description of a way TheRouter communicates with Quagga is provided on the page
+Detailed description of a way TheRouter communicates with FRR/Quagga is described on the page
 <a href="https://github.com/alexk99/the_router/blob/master/quagga_bgp.md#dynamic-routing-integration-with-quagga-routing-suite">
 Dynamic routing.
-Integration with Quagga routing suite
+Integration with FRR/Quagga routing suite
 </a>

 ### 4.4.1.
 KNI interfaces

-KNI interfaces must be created for each router's VIF that will be used to communicate with other routers via dynamic routing protocols supported by Quagga.
-Example of a such interface is the v3 interface.
-The router receives a default route from the bgp peer established via the v3 kni interface.
+A KNI interface must be created for each router's VIF that is gonna used to communicate with other routers via a dynamic routing protocol supported by FRR/Quagga.
+An example of a such interface is the v3 interface.
+The router receives a default route from the BGP peer established via the v3 KNI interface.

-You should up KNI interfaces and configure their MAC addresses after the_route has started.
+You should manually up KNI interfaces and configure their MAC addresses once TheRouter has started.
+MAC address of a KNI interface should be equal to the MAC address of the router's interface coupled with the KNI.
-MAC address of a kni interface should be equal to the mac address of the router's interface coupled with the kni interface.
-MAC address of a VIF can be learned from 'rcli sh vif' command output.
+MAC address of a VIF can be learned from an output of the 'rcli sh vif' command.

 Example of a bash script that up kni interfaces and configure their MAC address:

 	#!/bin/bash
-	ip link set up rkni_v3
-	ip link set dev rkni_v3 address 00:1B:21:3C:69:44

-	ip link set up rkni_v5
-	ip link set dev rkni_v5 address 00:1B:21:3C:69:44

-	ip link set up rkni_v21
-	ip link set dev rkni_v21 address 00:1B:21:3C:69:44
+	ip link set up dev rkni_v3 address 00:1B:21:3C:69:44 ip link set up dev rkni_v5 address 00:1B:21:3C:69:44 ip link set up dev rkni_v21 address 00:1B:21:3C:69:44

 ### 4.4.2.
-Starting Quagga
+FRR/Quagga

-Zebra and bpgd quagga's components should be configured and started in order the_router to be able to cummunicate with others BPG routers.
+Zebra and bpgd FRR/Quagga daemons should be configured and started to TheRouter can cummunicate with other BGP routers.
+Since TheTouter has been started in "tr" linux network namespace those daemons must also be started in the same namespace.

 Zebra's configuration file /etc/quagga/zebra.conf